 Is insurance compulsory for dog walkers in Australia?

-Business insurance is not legally compulsory for dog walkers or pet sitters in Australia.
-However, some clients - particularly those with high-value or pedigree dogs - may require proof of insurance before engaging your services.
-If you use council parks or reserves for commercial dog walking, some councils may require evidence of public liability cover.
-In practice, operating without insurance leaves you personally exposed to potentially significant claims.
+There is no national law requiring dog walkers or pet sitters to hold business insurance.
+However, some clients - particularly those with high-value or pedigree animals - may require proof of cover before engaging your services.
+Some councils require public liability certificates for commercial dog walking on council land.
+Operating without insurance leaves you personally exposed to potentially large claims.

 How much does insurance cost for a dog walker?

-For a sole-trader dog walker, basic public liability with care, custody, and control cover typically costs $400 - $1,200 per year.
-A more comprehensive package for a pet boarding or doggy daycare operator - including public liability ($5M), care/custody/control, material damage, business interruption, and employer's liability - may cost $2,000 - $8,000+ per year.
-Premiums vary based on the number of animals in your care, services offered, revenue, and claims history.
+A sole-trader dog walker can expect to pay $450 to $1,400 per year for basic public liability with care, custody, and control cover.
+A comprehensive package for a boarding or daycare operator - including public liability ($10M), care custody and control, material damage, business interruption, and employer's liability - may cost $2,500 to $9,000 or more annually.
+Premiums vary with animal numbers, services offered, revenue, and claims history.

 What is care, custody, and control cover?

 Care, custody, and control (sometimes called 'bailee liability' or 'animals in your care' cover) protects you if an animal is injured, falls ill, escapes, or dies while under your supervision.
-Standard public liability policies typically exclude property (including animals) that has been entrusted to your care.
-This extension fills that gap and is arguably the most important cover for any dog walker or pet sitter.
+Standard public liability policies typically exclude property that has been entrusted to your care - and a dog is legally treated as property.
+This extension fills that gap and is arguably the most critical cover for any pet care operator.

-Am I covered if a dog I'm walking bites another dog?
+Am I covered if a dog I am walking bites another dog?

-This depends on your policy.
-Public liability typically covers injury to third parties and their property - and another person's dog is their property.
-However, the dog that caused the bite is in your care, custody, and control, so you may need the care/custody/control extension to cover injuries to the biting dog as well.
-Check your policy wording carefully, as dog-on-dog incidents are a common source of claims for dog walkers.
+Public liability generally covers injury to third parties and their property - and another person's dog is their property under law.
+However, the dog that caused the bite is in your care, custody, and control, so you may also need the care/custody/control extension to cover injuries sustained by the biting dog.
+Review your policy wording carefully, as dog-on-dog incidents are a frequent claim source.

 Do I need a licence to be a dog walker in Australia?

-There is no national licence required to operate as a dog walker in Australia.
-However, you may need to register as a business with the Companies Office or ATO, and you should check your local council's bylaws.
-Some councils require registration or permits for commercial dog walking, and most set limits on the number of dogs you can walk at once.
-Home boarding operators may need resource consent depending on the number of animals and their property's zoning.
+No national licence is required.
+However, you need an ABN and must meet your tax obligations.
+Check your local council's companion-animal bylaws - some councils require registration or permits for commercial dog walking, and most set limits on group sizes.
+Home boarding operators may need development approval depending on the number of animals and the zoning of their property.

 Does workers compensation replace the need for business insurance?

-No. workers compensation covers personal injury costs (medical treatment, rehabilitation, lost earnings) for people injured in Australia, including members of the public bitten by a dog in your care.
-However, ACC does not cover injury or death of animals, property damage, professional negligence claims, equipment theft, business interruption, fines from animal welfare investigations, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+No. Workers compensation covers medical and income-replacement costs for employees injured at work.
+It does not cover injury or death of animals, third-party property damage, professional negligence claims, equipment theft, business interruption, animal welfare fines, or legal defence costs.
+Business insurance addresses the risks that workers compensation does not.

 Am I covered when transporting dogs in my vehicle?

-Your standard personal car insurance may not cover business use or damage caused by animals in the vehicle.
-You may need a commercial motor vehicle policy that covers business use, plus confirmation that your care, custody, and control cover extends to animals during transit.
-If dogs damage the interior of your vehicle, that would typically be a motor vehicle claim rather than a liability claim.
+Your personal car insurance may not extend to business use or damage caused by animals inside the vehicle.
+You may need a commercial motor policy that explicitly covers business use, plus confirmation that your care, custody, and control cover extends to animals during transit.
+Damage dogs cause to the vehicle interior would typically fall under your motor policy, not your liability policy.

 Can I get insurance for home-based pet boarding?

-Yes, but your cover needs differ from a mobile dog walker.
-Home boarding operators need public liability, care/custody/control cover, and potentially material damage cover for kennels, fencing, and other infrastructure.
-You should also check that your home insurance is not voided by operating a business from your property, and confirm with your local council that your property is zoned appropriately for boarding animals.
+Yes, but your cover needs are different from those of a mobile dog walker.
+Boarding operators need public liability, care/custody/control cover, and potentially material damage cover for kennels, fencing, and other infrastructure.
+Confirm that your home insurance is not voided by operating a business from your property, and check with your local council that your zoning permits animal boarding.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your business type, revenue, number of animals in your care, staff, claims history, and chosen cover levels.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+Disclaimer: The material on this page is provided for general informational purposes and does not constitute financial, insurance, or legal advice.
+All pricing is indicative, drawn from publicly available data as of early 2026.
+Actual premiums depend on your business type, revenue, number of animals in your care, staffing, claims record, and selected cover limits.
+These figures are not quotes - always obtain a personalised quote directly from the insurer.
+InsuranceCompared.com.au may receive referral fees from some providers featured on this page, which does not influence the completeness or ordering of our comparisons.
+For tailored financial guidance, consider speaking with a licensed financial adviser.

 Ready to Compare Business Insurance for Dog Walkers?

-Compare business insurance from Australia's top providers.
-Find the right cover for your pet care business - it's 100% free.
+Explore business insurance from Australia's top insurers.
+Find suitable cover for your pet care business - comparing is 100% free.

 Compare Estimates